kin-au/calculator/readme.md

 # JavaScript Calculator

-### A simple calculator app, built (using vanilla HTML, CSS, and JavaScript) as part of the Founders and Coders course pre-requisites
+### A calculator app, built (using vanilla HTML, CSS, and JavaScript) as part of the Founders and Coders course pre-requisites

 ##### Features to add:
 * Set display length character limit for displayCurrent